 All proceeds from the run will go directly to local charities, according to NOH3.
 You can check a full list of charities here.
 You can also register online.
 Cost varies depending on how early you sign up.
-For non-hashers, it’s $60 through August 7 and $80 after that and on the day of the event.

 The few rules to be aware of, if you plan to participate: Registration fee is cash-only on the day of the event.
 A red dress is a must, no exceptions.
 And you must be 21 to participate, because the alcohol will be flowing.